install `SeuratData` package (if not yet)

 for a more exhaustive demonstration.
 However, it is to be noted that

-skipping the final step FindOptimalClusters()
+skipping the final step FindOptimalClusters() makes the

-neighbour graph computation step (FindNeighbors()
+neighbour graph computation step (FindNeighbors())

 unnecessary.
 In such a case however, one will forgo two scoring metrics,